binnes/esp8266Workshop/en/part4/JUPYTER.md

 ## Step 1 - Cloudant Credentials

-Before we can read the ESP8266 IoT temperature and humidity data into a Jupyter notebook we need to create credentials for the Cloudant database created in the [Part 3 - Store Data in Cloud Storage](../part3/CLOUDANT.md) section.
+Before we can read the ESP8266 IoT temperature and humidity data into a Jupyter notebook we need to create credentials for the Cloudant database where the training data is storred.

 - Open a new browser tab.
 - Return to the [IBM Cloud dashboard](https://cloud.ibm.com) and your IoT Starter application. **Click** on the cloudantNoSQLDB service connection (1). ![Cloudant NoSQL Service Connection](../part3/screenshots/CloudantNoSQLServiceConnection.png)